 Now, two ways to get them.

-On Thursday morning, I received I received it, probably was received at the department Wednesday night or evening, but on Thursday morning I received a letter from Bob, the letter that's just been put into the record.
+On Thursday morning, I received, it probably was received at the department Wednesday night or evening, but on Thursday morning, I received a letter from Bob, the letter that's just been put into the record.

 And I called Bob and said, you know, what's the issue here?

-Are you su and I asked him if he was suggesting that the March 24th letter was inaccurate?
+And I asked him if he was suggesting that the March 24th letter was inaccurate.

-And that the press was reading too much into it.
+And he said no, but that the press reporting had been inaccurate and that the press was reading too much into it.

 And I asked him, you know, specifically what his concern was.